 Omnichannel strategies: create a seamless shopping experience

 Omnichannel strategies target a different aspect of new consumer habits than multichannel strategies.
 Have you ever seen a product in a shop and searched directly on the Internet for better offers or further information about the product?
-According to an international study, 40 percent of customers shop like this.
+According to an international study of GfK, 40 percent of customers shop like this.
 Omnichannel strategies use exactly this new kind of shopping for themselves and combine the advantages of both offline and online retailing.
 In an interview with the business portal business-on.de, Tim Arlt, COO of the German Retailers’ Association, places great hopes in this interweaving of different sales channels:

 “Offline and online trading will increasingly merge.
 In the future, we expect to see more and more offline retailers persuading customers with advice and showrooms.
 Moreover, it’s hard to imagine customers carrying their purchases home themselves in a few years’ time.”